-Today we all travelled up to the Cotswolds to spend an afternoon with Suzanne and Rafi.
-Suzanne had suggested we might like to go to the Christmas Market along the canal at Bradford-on-Avon.
+Today we all travelled up to the Cotswolds to spend an afternoon with Sophie and Tom.
+Sophie had suggested we might like to go to the Christmas Market along the canal at Bradford-on-Avon.
 So that’s what we did.

 To say that the drive up was smooth and problem free would be a lie.
 Major weekend roadworks had closed off a huge swathe of whatever road we were on causing a major detour.
 This didn’t add more than ten minutes onto our journey but it did lessen Mirinda’s mood somewhat as we navigated back lanes and extensively confusing roundabouts.
 Though her mood did lighten a bit when we drove through the beautiful countryside of Wiltshire.
 Mine was lightened even more when we drove passed the Wadworth brewery in Devizes.

 Meanwhile the Hassell’s journey took them by Stonehenge* which Jason reckons would only need about 50 drunken Englishmen to push over.
 I guess it’s fortunate that this has never happened.